slackapi/deno-slack-sdk/docs/workflows.md

 #### Workflow ID

 The first argument is the `id` of the workflow, a unique string identifier representing the workflow (`"reverse_echo"` in the above example).
-It must be unique in your application; no other [functions][functions], workflows or [triggers][triggers] may use the same identifier.
+It must be unique in your application; no other [functions][functions] or workflows may use the same identifier.

 #### Workflow Definition